MarinaSci/Global_skim_analysis/poo_worm_global_skim_01_INDEX_MAPPING.md

 - Indexing reference files
 - Mapping of trimmed paired reads to indexed mtDNA reference files

+## Indexing reference file
+- all mitogenomes were concatenated in the same file

 ```bash

 # FULL SCRIPT: INDEX